JFrancisOlson/JS-Assignment/README.md

 # JS-Assignment
 Java Script Assignment

-I have complted the tasks and am able to search the table and return only the selected date. if I have time later I will updatewiht other filters.
+I have complted the first section.
+The site is customized with a different photo, and small red ufo.
+Also am able to do a filtered search of the data table and return only the events for the selected date.

+As time allows I will add other filters for object and complete the advanced section.

+Thank you,

+Jeff Olson